gaehlerm/SoftwareEngineering/README.md

 ## Getter and setter functions

 In Java, it is common practice to define a class and make all its variables private.
 The developer clicks a button in the IDE and public getter and setter methods are automatically generated.
 For each private variable, it creates a setter and getter method to access and change the variable.
 This is extremely wide spread and in my opinion a very bad habit.
+There's also a point in the C++ core guidelines that says that supports my claim.
+You should "Avoid trivial getter and setter functions".
+[C.131 Cpp guidelines, C++ Core Guidelines explained (Rainer Grimm)]

-Here we distinguish here between two relevant types of classes.
+Here we distinguish here between the different types of classes.

 ### Data classes